irem-naz/irem-naz/README.md

 ![Hello, its Naz](./HelloWorld.svg)

 # 💬 About me
 My name is Irem Naz Celen (she/her), a junior majoring in Computer Engineering and minoring in Interactive Media at New York University Abu Dhabi.
-My interest areas currently lie in physical computing, interactive installations, machine learning and web development, with social focus on female health, woman's representation in STEM, socio-economic divide, mindful and sustainable policies.
+My interest areas currently lie in physical computing and interactive installations, machine learning and software development, with social focus on female health, woman's representation in STEM, socio-economic divide, mindful and sustainable policies.

 [You can check out my CV here!](https://github.com/irem-naz/irem-naz/blob/main/CV%20-%20Irem%20Naz%20Celen%20(1).pdf)